AdaCore/learn/content/courses/intro-to-ada/chapters/generics.rst

 Example: I/O instances
 ----------------------

-Ada offers generic I/O packages that can be instatianted for standard and derived types.
+Ada offers generic I/O packages that can be instantiated for standard and derived types.
 One example is the generic :ada:`Float_IO` package, which provides procedures such as :ada:`Put` and :ada:`Get`.
 In fact, :ada:`Float_Text_IO` |mdash| available from the standard library |mdash| is an